nancyalaswad90/Become-a-Data-Analyst/README.md

 I know about :

-- Dictionary : Database tools --Analys section --- database documenter
+- Dictionary : To explore our data we make ---::  Database tools --Analys section --- database documenter